CPSuperstore-Inc/Documenter/README.md

 `doc_to_xml` - Outputs as XML

 `doc_to_mysql` - Outputs as a file of MySQL queries to run on a MySQL database

+`doc_to_sqlite` - Outputs as a file of SQLite3 queries to run on a SQLite3 database

 `doc_to_html` - Outputs as an HTML file.
 All output is placed inside a `<div>` tag, with no other tags or styles